 7. Build With Shapes

-If you have plastic or wooden shapes that are relatively flat, let your child ‘build’ pictures out of them using the shapes.
+If you have plastic or wooden shapes that are relatively flat, let kids ‘build’ pictures out of them using the shapes.

 They could construct a house or a person, for example, by learning to use the shapes to substitute the various parts they need.